Muhammad Wilkerson

-Muhammad Hassan "Mo" Wilkerson (born October 22, 1989) is a former American football defensive end.
-He played college football at Temple, and was drafted by the New York Jets in the first round of the 2011 NFL Draft.
+Muhammad Hassan "Mo" Wilkerson (born October 22, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Temple Owls, and was selected by the New York Jets in the first round of the 2011 NFL draft.

+Wilkerson remained with the Jets for seven seasons, where he was a Pro Bowl selection in 2015 and a two-time Second-team All-Pro selection in 2013 and 2015.
+In 2017, Wilkerson's relationship with the franchise soured due to violations of team rules, leading to his release after the season.
+He then signed with the Green Bay Packers in 2018, but missed most of the season due to injury.

-Early years
+Early life

 Wilkerson attended Linden High School in his hometown of Linden, New Jersey.
 He recorded 78 tackles, five sacks, one forced fumble, and one fumble recovery in his senior season.
 He was named to the All-Watchung Conference first-team in his junior season.
 He was selected to the Home News Tribune all-area first-team and Newark Star Ledger all-Union County second-team.
 He also helped lead Linden to state titles during his junior and senior years in basketball.

 College career

 After high school, Wilkerson spent a year at Hargrave Military Academy.
 He subsequently enrolled at Temple University, where he played for the Temple Owls football team.
 As a freshman at Temple in 2008, Wilkerson played in 11 games and recorded 13 tackles and a sack.
 As a sophomore in 2009, he started all 13 games and recorded 58 tackles and six sacks.

 As a junior in 2010, Wilkerson recorded 68 tackles and 10 sacks.
 Following his junior season, he was named to the first-team All-MAC selection and the team defensive MVP.